timothycrosley/blog/content/project_5_hypothesis_auto.md

 # Introducing Hypothesis Auto

 Rather than build a whole new property-based system from scratch, I decided to create an extension for Hypothesis.
-This extension would automatically generate test cases using the tested Callables type annotations while allowing any parameters strategy to be replaced.
+This extension would automatically generate test cases using the tested Callable's type annotations while allowing any parameters strategy to be replaced.
 With hypothesis-auto, the above test becomes:

 ```python